rolsen/demo_symbol_visibility/readme.md

  - `-fvisibility=hidden`
  - `-O2` - moderate size and speed optimizations (many other optimization options exist as well)

-Alternately to building for both debug and release, source code could be compiled into a single component with unit test code, so that compiled unit test code has access to compiled source code symbols.
+Alternative to building for both debug and release, source code could be compiled into a single component with unit test code, so that compiled unit test code has access to compiled source code symbols.

-#### Downside: Problems with C++ exceptions
+#### Downside: Problems with C++ Exceptions

 To use hidden visibility, any defined type that is passed out of a shared library must have exported symbols (i.e. default visibility), including exceptions.
 This is because when binary code in a given component catches an exception, the exception requires a typeinfo lookup.
 However, typeinfo symbols for symbols with hidden visibility are also hidden.